CartoDB/web-sdk/docs/guides/03-interactivity-popups.md

 ### Pop-Ups

 The Web SDK allows you to add pop-ups both when the user moves the pointer over a feature and when the user clicks on a feature.
-We add the pop-up by calling the `setPopupHover` or `setPopupClick` methods in the `Layer` object.
-We can call the methods before or after adding the layer to the map.
-We need to specify the attributes/feature properties that we want to show in the pop-up.
-For each attribute we show the attribute name (title) and the value.
-We can specify a different attribute name using the `title` property and we can apply a specific format in the `value` property.
+You can add the pop-up by calling the `setPopupHover` or `setPopupClick` methods in the `Layer` object.
+You can call the methods before or after adding the layer to the map.
+You need to specify the attributes/feature properties that you want to show in the pop-up.
+For each attribute the Web SDK shows the attribute name (title) and the value.
+You can specify a different attribute name using the `title` property and you can apply a specific format for the `value` property.

-Pop-ups use the Airship library, so we need to add the Airship CSS and JavaScript files to our page.
+Pop-ups use the Airship library, so you need to add the Airship CSS and JavaScript files to our page.

 ```html
     <!-- Include Airship from the CARTO CDN -->